leixingyu/unrealStylesheet/README.md

 ### Modifying the style sheet

 You can modify the `.qss` style sheet directly,

-or you can modify on top of the
-_CSS_ preprocessor `.scss` file.
+or you can modify on top of the _CSS_ preprocessor `.scss` file.
-Once finished, re-compile the `.qss` as follows:
+Once finished, re-compile the `.qss`:
 ```commandline
 qtsass ue.scss -o ue.qss
 ```